 After being released from jail Yuan started studying at Moody Bible Institute where he is now a professor.
 He completed his studies at Moody and went on to obtain a Doctorate in Ministry at Wheaton College.
-He also wrote a book with his mother titled, Out of a Far Country, detailing the saga both he and his mother went through when he broke away from the family to lead a promiscuous homosexual lifestyle.
+He also wrote a book with his mother titled Out of a Far Country, detailing the saga both he and his mother went through when he broke away from the family to embrace homosexuality.

-Yuan and Van Maren go on to discuss the lies the culture, and even some Christians, are telling about the homosexual lifestyle.
+Yuan and Van Maren go on to discuss the lies the culture, and even some Christians, are telling about homosexuality.
 Yuan points out that the devil tempts by false teachings that are mostly true.
 To be the most convincing false teachings are often 90% true and only 10% false, but that false 10% can lead one to sin.

 Following that same reasoning, Yuan points out that the words we use and how we use them is important.
 For example, to say one is a ‘celibate gay’ person intones that gay is a fundamental part of who they are, and their behavior is celibate.
 Yuan would argue that this isn’t the case.
 A person is not defined by their same-sex attraction, but as a child of God.
 The language being used, even by Christians who oppose homosexuality can negate their beliefs.
 Another example is to say one is a ‘straight Christian.’
 No, Yuan would say, you are “Christian,” no modifier needed.